by Dr. C.H. Weaver M.D. updated 8/2021

 - Tecartus™ (brexucabtagene autoleucel, formerly KTE-X19) was approved in July 2020 for the treatment of advanced Mantle Cell Lymphoma

-- Breyanzi (lisocabtagene maraleucel) On February 5, 2021, the Food and Drug Administration approved Breyanzi (lisocabtagene maraleucel) for the treatment of adult patients with relapsed or refractory large B-cell lymphomas.
+- Breyanzi (lisocabtagene maraleucel) On February 5, 2021, the Food and Drug Administration approved Breyanzi - a CD19 CAR T cell directed therapy (lisocabtagene maraleucel) for the treatment of adult patients with relapsed or refractory large B-cell lymphomas.

 Second-generation CAR T cellular immunotherapy products are being developed to overcome resistance, reduce side effects and simplify treatment.
 Both allogenic umbilical cord blood derived CAR T cells and FT596 appear very promising.